Flash suppressor: Types

 The Vortex Flash Hider is a design developed in 1984, with a patent secured in 1995.
 The Vortex is somewhat reminiscent of the original "three-prong flash hider" found on the original Vietnam-era M16.
 However, the Vortex is more robust and makes use of four solid tines, which are equally spaced and angled 6° from a centerline, while the slots of the body incorporate a 5-, 10-, and 15-degree twisted helix design, which eliminates up to 99% of visible muzzle flash by having the flash break up at multiple locations and angles.

 The Noveske Rifleworks KX-3 is a flash suppressor intended for use on shorter barreled rifles and aids in reliability.
 The back pressure generated through this type of flash suppressor helps to cycle the rifle.
 Noveske patterned this design on the muzzle brake found on the Soviet AKS-74U carbine, where it was explicitly used for this purpose.
-Essentially it is the cone-shaped suppressor of the AKS-74U within a chamber.
+Essentially, it is the cone-shaped suppressor of the AKS-74U within a chamber.
 Some other examples of cone-shaped hiders are found on the Bren machine gun, the .303 rifle No 5 Mk 1 "jungle carbine" and some models of the RPK and German MG3.

-The XM177 Commando variant of the M16 rifle used a unique flash suppressor sometimes called a flash or sound moderator for its 10-inch barrel.
+The XM177 Commando variant of the M16 rifle used a unique flash suppressor, sometimes called a flash or sound moderator, for its 10-inch barrel.
 This device is 4.2 inches long and was designed primarily as a counterbalance measure, as the shorter barrel made the weapon unwieldy.
 This device reduced flash signature greatly and sound signature slightly, making the normally louder short barreled rifle sound like a longer barreled M16A1.
 Unlike conventional suppressors, the XM177's moderator has no internal baffles and does not reduce the weapon's sound signature to subsonic levels; despite this, because it alters the sound level of the weapon, the United States Bureau of Alcohol, Tobacco, Firearms and Explosives has declared these moderators to be suppressors and regulates their civilian purchase in the United States.

 There are also devices referred to as hybrids that function as both flash suppressors and muzzle rise/recoil compensators, such as the White Sound Defense FOSSA-556.
-The U.S. military A2 muzzle device is technically a hybrid device: it has vents that are biased upwardly to reduce muzzle rise.
+The U.S. military A2 muzzle device is technically a hybrid device: it has vents that are biased upward to reduce muzzle rise.